Table of Contents

 If you’ve already done a few recordings, then you know that recording in person is much more complicated than using an online conference software such as Zoom.
 It’s also much more expensive with the right podcasting equipment and there is a lot more work upfront to get it right.

-Even though it’s going to be more expensive and a bit more fiddly, nothing quite beats podcast recording with a guest in person.
+Even though it will be more expensive and a bit fiddly, nothing quite beats podcast recording with a guest in person.

-You will also find that recording in person feels a lot more natural and less artificial, as you can read the social cues a lot easier for a guest when you are seeing them in person and in the same room.
+You will also find that recording in person feels much more natural and less artificial, as you can read the social cues a lot easier for a guest when you see them in person and in the same room.

-It’s also highly likely that you will experience some lag or delay with remote interviews or when recording with a guest over the internet.
+You will also likely experience some lag or delay when conducting remote interviews or recording with a guest over the Internet.

-There’s nothing more annoying than having to wait a few seconds for your guests to answer your question or vice versa, or to have to repeat what you said because they temporarily lost connection to the conference room.
+Nothing is more annoying than having to wait a few seconds for your guests to answer your question or vice versa or to repeat what you said because they temporarily lost connection to the conference room.

 Choosing A Recording Software For Great Audio Quality